koii-network/docs/develop/write-a-koii-task/task-development-guide/k2-task-template/k2-task-template.md

 Commitment: confirmed
 ```

-The `Keypair Path` will be used to pay gas fees and fund your bounty wallet by inputing it into the task CLI.
+The `Keypair Path` will be used to pay gas fees and fund your bounty wallet by inputting it into the task CLI.

 If you need to create a Koii wallet you can follow the instructions [here](/develop/command-line-tool/koii-cli/create-wallet).
 Make sure to either copy your keypair path from the output, or use the method above to supply the task CLI with the proper wallet path.